Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Label Spaces

 \subsection{Unavailable Target Data}

-This problem is also named \textit{zero-shot learning} among the literature, where unseen categories are required to be recognized in the target set but no training data is available for the unseen categories.
-Different from \textit{domain generalization} (see Section~\ref{sec:HOMOgene}), the unseen target data are from different categories as the source data in \textit{zero-shot learning}.
-As mentioned in Section~\ref{sec:HETELunsup}, the unseen categories can be connected via some auxiliary information, such as a common semantic representation space.
+This problem is also named \textit{zero-shot learning} in literature, where unseen target categories are to be recognized without having access to the target data.
+Different from \textit{domain generalization} (see Section~\ref{sec:HOMOgene}), the categories of unseen target data are different from the source categories in \textit{zero-shot learning}.
+As mentioned in Section~\ref{sec:HETELunsup}, the unseen categories can be generally connected via some auxiliary information, such as a common semantic space.